moskalyk/uflo/README.md

 * Positive constraint of not being connected to telecommunications, limited to BLE.
 * Possible easy loading of WASM as linear-signal transforms (future).
 * Sounds are generated on device from saved text file.
 E.g. kilobytes vs. megabytes per experience.
-* Possibility to set up [mesh networking software](https://github.com/tomeshnet/prototype-cjdns-pi) for steersmen to seed adoption of p2p internet of relayers in a city.
+* Possibility to set up [mesh networking software](https://github.com/tomeshnet/prototype-cjdns-pi) for steersmen to seed adoption of p2p internet as relayers in a city.
+* Possibility for local sound file updates via over the air [radio waves communication](https://en.wikipedia.org/wiki/Radio_wave) using AX.25 packet radio protocol connected via USB e.g. [chattervox](https://www.npmjs.com/package/chattervox)

 #### Sounds like digital drugs?
 > “This Snow Crash thing--is it a virus, a drug, or a religion?”